SimoneGuarneri/Resources-Tools/README.md

 ### Resources 📚

-Sites, books, courses to learn, increase your capacity in computer science
+Sites, books, courses to learn, increase your capacity in computer science and Design

 #### Sites